Morphine Addiction: Symptoms, Causes, Effects, And Treatment Strategies

 The symptoms of morphine addiction involve both physical and psychological aspects.
 Physically, morphine-addicted users might experience weight loss, decreased appetite, and constipation.
 Psychological symptoms include increased anxiety, depression, and a loss of interest in activities once enjoyed.

-Morphine addiction occurs from long-term use or abuse of the drug.
+The causes of Morphine addiction include long-term use or abuse of the drug.
 Genetic predisposition, environmental factors, high stress or trauma, and social influences like peer pressure also contribute to the development of an addiction.

 The effects of morphine addiction include respiratory depression, increased risk of infectious diseases from needle sharing, and overall deterioration of health.
 Socially, it results in broken relationships, job loss, and financial problems.
 Psychologically, it causes depression or anxiety, and, in severe cases, it leads to overdose and death.